The Insurance and Reinsurance Law Review: Malta

 Recording the contract

-Generally speaking, a contract can be concluded verbally;15 however, the IBA requires a written policy document to be issued by the insurer to the policyholder.
+Generally speaking, a contract can be concluded verbally;14 however, the MFSA Conduct Rulebook requires a written policy document to be issued by the insurer to the policyholder.

 iii Interpreting the contract